PeerMeHQ/know/collectives/overview.md

 ## Process

-The following steps describe the general decision-making flow of a Peering.
+The following steps describe the general decision-making flow of a Collectives.

 ### 1. Propose